Approximation systems: Error estimates of the approximation

 Then the case $i=0$ of \eqref{7} yields \eqref{ErrEstA}.
-Clearly, \eqref{7} holds for $i=n$ because $g_n^{[n]}(x)=a_n=g_n(x_0)$.
+Clearly, \eqref{7} holds for $i=n$ because $\fn_n^{[n]}(x)=\cf_n=\fn_n(\bp)$.
 Now suppose that for some $i<n$ \eqref{7} holds with $i$ replaced by $i+1$.
 Then for $i$ we have the following string of (in)equalities:

 The first equality is by substitution of \eqref{6} and \eqref{Approximation}.
 In the second inequality we used the convexity of $V_i$ and in the third inequality the induction hypothesis.
 Furthermore, by Lemma~\ref{LM:path}, The last equality follows by continuity and the definition of $d_U$.
-Combine this result with the earlier inequalities.
-Then we conclude that \eqref{7} holds for $i$ unchanged, and thus the statement follows by induction. \bLP {\bf B.} Now we show by downward induction with respect to $i$, starting at $i=n$, that for $i\le n$:
+Combining this result with the earlier inequalities, we conclude that \eqref{7} holds for $i$ as well, and thus the statement follows by induction. \item Now we may show by downward induction with respect to $i$, starting at $i=n$, that for $i\le n$:

 Then the case $i=0$ of \eqref{8} yields \eqref{ErrEstB}.
 Clearly, \eqref{8} holds for $i=n$ because